nyannkov/Psgino/README.md

 }
 ```

-The C channel of the PSG (ch=2 in the source code) is used to generate the sound effect.
+Note that PsginoZ uses the C channel of PSG (ch=2 in the source code) for sound effect generation.
 Therefore, if a sound effect is generated when three channels (A, B and C) are in use during BGM playback, the BGM will temporarily play on two channels (A and B).

 ## License